xythobuz/xythobuz.github.io/input/projects/quadcopters.md

 printQuadcopterMenu()
 %-->

-The following projects are also related to my Quadcopter endeavours.
+The following projects and blog posts are also related to my Quadcopter endeavours.

 <!--%
 printQuadcopterRelatedMenu()
 %-->

+You can find all my Betaflight configuration dumps and related files [here](https://git.xythobuz.de/thomas/copter-configs).